When beginning words unravel modern chaos.

 Saartjie Baartman, the Gaze, and the Coin of Costless Consumption

-The Gamtoos River Valley, Eastern Cape was the home of Saartjie Baartman.
-A landscape of return and of silence.
+The Gamtoos River Valley.
+A landscape of return and of silence and the computer gaze.

 Lust and revulsion are not moral opposites.
 They are biochemical siblings.
 Both use another's body as a dial to tune one's own nervous system.
 This is the original trade: a person for a hit.